 - Less time to spend on maintenance and cleaning

-- Reduce your monthly outgoing on household bills
+- Reduce your monthly household bills and increase your expendable income

 - Release capital from your old house, giving you extra cash to enjoy in retirement